theHaury/FritzBoxLogSaver/README.md

 ## Usage

-1. Make sure you have created a settings.yaml file with your [configuration](#configuration).
-See the Configuration section for details.
+1. Make sure you have created a settings.yaml by renaming the example file [ex_settings.yaml](src/ex_settings.yaml) or by creating the settings.yaml

+    1.1 Modify the settings with your specific [configuration](#configuration).<br>
+    1.2 The settings.yaml must be in the same folder as the main.py

 2. Run the application: